Rocket League: Gameplay

 Rocket League's gameplay is largely the same as that of its predecessor, Supersonic Acrobatic Rocket-Powered Battle-Cars.
 Players control a rocket-powered car and use it to hit a ball that is much larger than the cars towards the other team's goal area to score goals, in a way that resembles indoor soccer, with elements reminiscent of a demolition derby.
 Players' cars have the ability to jump to hit the ball while in mid-air.
-The players can also pick up a speed boost by passing their cars over marked spaces on the field, enabling them to quickly cross the field, use the added momentum to hit the ball, or ram into another player's car to destroy it; in the latter case, the destroyed car respawns moments later on their team's side of the field.
-A player may also use a boost when in the air to propel themselves forward in flight, allowing players to hit the ball in the air.
-Players can alter their car's orientation while midair, which combined with midair boosting allows for controlled flight.
-Players can also perform quick dodges, causing their car to do a short jump and spin in a given direction, which can be used to nudge the ball or gain positioning advantage over the other team.
+Updates in 2024 introduced new features that allow players to view the remaining boost amount of their teammates, and how much time was remaining on the game clock when specific comments were made in the chat.

 Matches are usually five minutes long, with a sudden death overtime if the game is tied at that point.
 Matches can be played from between one-on-one up to four-on-four players, as well as in casual and ranked playlists.
 The latter serves as Rocket League's competitive online mode, where players compete in various tiered ranks within game seasons, with victories or losses raising or lowering a player's rank, respectively.
 The game includes a single-player Season mode, with the player competing with computer-controlled players.
-An update in December 2016 introduced Custom Training sequences that can be created by players and shared with others on the same platform; players are able to specify the ball's path and the presence and skill of opponents on the field as to practice specific shots-on-goal over and over.
+An update in December 2016 introduced Custom Training sequences that can be created by players and shared with others on the same platform.
+Players are able to specify the ball's path and the presence and skill of opponents on the field, which enables them to practice specific shots or maneuvers.